-The Linux laptop seller has made (and recently updated) a battery optimizer tool for the Ubuntu desktop.
-It’s simple to use, easy to set up, and could extend your battery life by a couple of hours.
+The Spanish Linux laptop seller makes (and updates) a battery optimizer tool for the Ubuntu desktop.
+It’s simple to use, easy to set up, and can extend your battery life by a couple of hours.

-There’s also an ‘Advanced mode’ settings panel that allows you to easily configure, modify and benefit from other battery optimizations.
+For those who want even more control there’s an ‘Advanced mode’ settings panel.
+There you can easily configure, modify and enable other battery optimizations.

-‘Slimbook Battery 3’ is an open source desktop tool designed to help improve and increase the battery life of laptops running Ubuntu.
+‘Slimbook Battery 3’ is an open source desktop tool designed to help improve and increase the battery life on Ubuntu laptops.

-Although the tool is intended for use on Slimbook’s own range of Linux laptops it will work on any laptop, regardless of brand, so long as it’s running Ubuntu or a derivative.
+While the tool is intended for use on Slimbook’s own range of Linux laptops it works on any laptop, regardless of brand, so long as it’s running Ubuntu (or a derivative, like Pop!_OS).

 There are two parts to the tool:

-The first is a tray-based applet for selecting a power/performance state.
-This offers quick switching between three energy modes: “energy saving”, “balanced” and “maximum performance”.
+The first part is a tray-based applet.
+Use this menu to select one of three energy modes: “energy saving”, “balanced” and “maximum performance”.

-You’ll also see an ‘Off’ setting, an ‘Advanced Mode’ option (more on that in a moment) and an ‘Exit’ value.
+There is also an ‘Off’ setting (self-explanatory) an ‘Advanced Mode’ option (more on that in a moment) and an ‘Exit’ value.
 The latter closes the app fully and deactivates whatever energy saving mode that was active.

 The second part of the tool is an advanced configuration panel.
-You’ll find 7 separate tabs, each housing different toggles and preferences for (potentially) power-sapping features.
+This panel has 7 separate tabs, each providing access to different toggles and preferences for altering the behaviour of (potential) power-sapping features.

 Using the ‘Slimbook Battery Preferences’ (aka ‘Advanced Mode’) app you can adjust or fine-tune the behaviour of the three power modes available in the applet, e.g., override a specific setting, re-enable a specific feature, etc.